Diwakarty/steganography-tool/README.md

 # Steganography Tool

+## What Is Steganography?

+Steganography is the practice of concealing information within other non-secret text or data.
+Unlike encryption, which makes the content unreadable to unauthorized users, steganography hides the very existence of the information.
+The hidden message is embedded within a carrier file, such as an image, audio, or video file, in a way that is not apparent to casual observers.

+In essence, steganography ensures that the message remains hidden in plain sight, making it a powerful technique for secure communication and data protection.

 ## Objective
 Create a steganography tool that allows users to hide text within images and later retrieve the hidden text.
 The tool supports image formats like `.webp`, `.png`, `.jpeg`, `.jpg`, `.bmp`, `.tiff`, and `.gif`.